Ōgi logo Ōgi

 Lance

-Lance movement
+Lance movements

 Lance